xriss/blender-fatpoly/readme.md

 		coordinate.
 This allows you to perform only a partial smooth from the stating coordinates.

-		Although best left at 1.0 you may want to tweak this value up and down to blend to and from the smoothed state.
+		Although best left at 1.0 you may want to tweak this value to blend to and from the smoothed state.

 Example full mesh smooth.